fschwiet/DreamNJasmine/readme.md

 You can use existing NUnit test attributes [RequiresSTA] and [Explict] with the GivenWhenThenFixture.

+### Getting started

+The download link has NJasmine binaries for download, with instructions on how to start a test project.

-See "how to build.md" for information on how to build and install NJasmine.
+See "how to build.md" for information on how to build NJasmine from source.

 Currently only built against NUnit 2.5.9, 2.5.10 and 2.6.0.
 If you would use something else let me know.
+I use 2.5.10.
+If you use a different version of the NUnit test runner then what NJasmine was built against, NUnit won't see your tests.